hima-97/Change-Maker/README.md

 # Testing and Running the Application

-You can run the on most android devices that have API level 23 or above (Android 6.0 or above).
+You can run the application on most android devices that have API level 23 or above (Android 6.0 or above).

 ![Change Maker](https://user-images.githubusercontent.com/66971869/193357812-2cfc8440-6935-4326-8f08-742badc2e173.png)